PSVR2 release date and price revealed, pre-orders soon

 PSVR2 Release Date: February 22, 2023

 The PSVR2 officially comes out on February 22, 2023.
 The PSVR2 Sense controller charging station also launches on the same day.
 Players in the U.S., U.K., Germany, Belgium, Netherlands, and Luxembourg can initially preorder solely through the PlayStation Online Store.
-Pre-orders begin on November 15, 2022, and require interested players to register for a chance to preorder the PSVR2.
+Pre-orders have begun this November 15, 2022, and require interested players to register for a chance to preorder the PSVR2.
+You will need a PSN Sign-in ID to register for the preorder.
 Orders from the PlayStation Online Store for headsets and bundles will ship during the launch week.
 Players outside of the markets mentioned above can pre-order through participating retailers, beginning on the same date.

 Here is the PSVR2 price list and inclusions: